-where DN is the digital number corresponding to the sensor measurement, Ls is the radiance at the sensor and c0 and c1 are coefficients determined by the characteristics of the sensor.
+where Ls is the radiance at the sensor and c0 and c1 are coefficients determined by the characteristics of the sensor.
 The proposed method requires the sensor radiance response to be linear; it should first be corrected for any non-linearity where this is not the case.
 The radiance at the sensor is expressed as: